 Contrast down Adjusts the contrast of the waterfall.
 Moving the cursor upwards the signals will be distinguished from the background noise, but do not exaggerate and avoid saturating by having an screen all yellow/orange or red Range down Changes the level in dBFS () on the left axis of the RF spectrum window.
 You should adjust it so that the noise floor threshold is very close to the bottom of the RF spectrum window.
 This will make the RF spectrum and waterfall signals more readable, making weak signals easier to detect.
-Correct Wrong Offset down Adds an offset to the dBFS ^() level range in the RF spectrum window.
+Correct $Wrong$ $Wrong$ Offset down Adds an offset to the dBFS () level range in the RF spectrum window.
 The offset is added to the upper value of the dB level range in the RF spectrum.
 Normally you do not need to adjust it, unless you need additional contrast on weak signals in combination with the "range" adjustment.
-Adjust it so that the height of the signal peaks are not clipped at the top of the screen. -95 -95 -100 -105 -110 -115 -120 -126 -130 -130 -100.000 M Wrong
+Adjust it so that the height of the signal peaks are not clipped at the top of the screen.
+116 120 125 130 100,000 М Wrong

-"Step Bar" panel
+Step Bar

-Since revision 1785, the "Step Size" field (next to the "Snap to Grid" item) is no longer present in the "Radio" panel, but the "Step Bar" has been created now on the right-hand side of the VFO.
+Since revision 1785, the "Step Size" field (next to the "Snap to Grid" item) is no longer present in the "Radio" panel, but the "Step Bar" has been created now on the right-hand side of the VFO (\).

 Clicking on the left double triangle will decrease the VFO frequency by the value indicated in the step, while clicking on the right double triangle will increase the frequency.
-You can choose from 29 steps between 1 Hz and 1 MHz or, the free tuning, by not flagging the first item "snap".
+The possible choices concern steps between 1 Hz and 1 MHz or, with free tuning, not flagging the first item "snap".
+To use a new step not foreseen it is sufficient to edit the SDRsharp.config file at the key starting with <add key="stepSizes" value="... and insert in the right place for example the new value "3.125 kHz".
 Another very interesting and fast possibility is to use the mouse: just position yourself in the Waterfall or Spectrum window and with the central wheel of the mouse rotate it forward to advance with the frequencies of the pre-set Step or on the contrary, rotate it backwards to decrease the frequency.

-"AM / FM Co-Channel Canceller" panels
+AM / FM Co-Channel Canceller

 Following the user requests in order to enhancing Medium Waves and Short Waves AM DX reception in presence of Co-Channel interference, the AIRSPY team has developed the world's first working Co-Channel Canceller algorithm!
-There are two distinct plugins for AM and FM mode, this patent-pending algorithms not only recovers the interference plagued audio, but can also be combined with our other plugins to fight QRM, QRN, and anything that could compromise your signals.
+There are two distinct plugins for AM and FM mode, this patentpending algorithms not only recovers the interference plagued audio, but can also be combined with our other plugins to fight QRM, QRN, and anything that could compromise your signals.